bmwcarit/MoCOCrW/doc/examples/example_ecies.md

 ## Message Authentication Code (MAC)

-The following example shows how to configure (and specify if there ever shall be more than one supported MAC) the MAC to be used by the ECIES scheme
+The following example shows how to configure (and specify if there will ever be more than one supported MAC) the MAC used by the ECIES scheme.

 ### Encryption